A deterministic approach to Loewner-energy minimizers: The energy minimizer for weldings (EMW) family

-We call the curve family whose existence is given by the follow theorem the \emph{energy minimizers for welding (EMW) family}. \begin{theorem} (Energy) Fix $x_0<0<y_0$. \begin{enumerate}[$(i)$] \item There exists a unique driving function $\xi$ with $\xi(0)=0$ which welds $x_0$ to $y_0$ and minimizes the Loewner energy among all such drivers.
-This driver is $C^\infty([0,\tau))$, monotonic and satisfies
+We call the curve family whose existence is given by the follow theorem the \emph{energy minimizers for welding (EMW) family}. \begin{theorem} Fix $x_0<0<y_0$. \begin{enumerate}[$(i)$] \item (Uniqueness, SLE$_0$, and energy) There exists a unique driving function $\xi$ with $\xi(0)=0$ which welds $x_0$ to $y_0$ at its base and minimizes the Loewner energy among all such drivers.
+Furthermore, $\xi$ is upwards SLE$_0(-4,-4)$ starting from $(\xi(0), V^1(0), V^2(0)) = (0, x_0, y_0)$, and satisfies